facebookresearch/habitat-challenge/README.md

 ### Online submission

 Follow instructions in the `submit` tab of [evalai contest](https://evalai-staging.cloudcv.org/web/challenges/challenge-page/104/overview) to submit your docker image.
+Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 30mins to finish.
+Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores and 61 GB RAM.

 ### Starter code and Training